pjh/vm-analyze/README.md

 Before using the code in this repository, the following dependencies must be satisfied:
 * The [pjh/pyutils](https://github.com/pjh/pyutils) repository must be checked out somewhere and a symlink to pyutils/pjh_utils.py must be created in the util subdirectory of this repository.
-* To trace virtual memory activity, my patched Linux 3.9.4 kernel must be running: ...
+* To trace virtual memory activity, my patched Linux 3.9.4 kernel must be running: checkout the vm-analyze branch of [pjh/linux-stable](https://github.com/pjh/linux-stable/tree/vm-analyze), build it and install it.
-* ...

 So far, the code in this repository has only been run on Ubuntu 12.04 and 13.04 systems.
 The code is intended to be run with Python 3.3 or greater; some features that are not present in 3.2 are used.